redpanda-data/console/docs/features/protobuf.md

 # Protobuf Deserialization

-If you have one or more topics with Protobuf serialized messages you can configure Kowl to deserialize the binary content into JSON, so that it will be human readable and can also be used in the filter engine like a JavaScript object.
+If you have one or more topics with Protobuf serialized messages you can configure Redpanda Console to deserialize the binary content into JSON, so that it will be human readable and can also be used in the filter engine like a JavaScript object.

-To deserialize the binary content Kowl needs access to the used .proto files, as well as a mapping what Prototype (not file!) to use for each Kafka topic.
+To deserialize the binary content Console needs access to the used .proto files, as well as a mapping what Prototype (not file!) to use for each Kafka topic.
 The .proto files can be provided via the schema registry, local filesystem or a Git repository that is cloned and periodically pulled again to make sure it'll remain up to date.
 Messages that have been serialized using Confluent's KafkaProtobufSerializer can